 Most appropriate options [6-9 month]: Banana, Mango, Muskmelon, Watermelon, Papaya, Oranges, and Sweet lime.

-Once pincer grasp comes in [around 9 month] Blueberries, grapes, raspberries.
+Once the pincer grasp comes in [around 9 months] Blueberries, grapes, raspberries.

 An oats porridge or sprouted wheat/ jowar (dalia) porridge is easy to make.

-- Dalia: I usually roast the sprouted wheat in a pan, then transfer to pot of water and let it cook for about 15-20 mins.
+- Sprouted wheat porridge (Dalia): I usually roast the sprouted wheat in a pan, then transfer to pot of water and let it cook for about 15-20 mins.
 It’s cooked when it is a thick consistency and all the water has been absorbed.
 While serving I add a tsp of ghee (clarified butter) and cardamom powder.